DanlBradley/low-level-simulator/README.md

 ## Quick Start
 This project includes a runnable JAR file contained in the `build` directory.
 To run, the user must include an input file as well as an output file.
-Test files have been provided in the `tests` directory following the C6461 ISA documentation.
+Test files have been provided in the `data` directory following the C6461 ISA documentation.

 To run the assembler, execute the following command from the root directory:
 ```
-java -jar build/low-level-simulator.jar tests/input.txt tests/output.txt
+java -jar build/low-level-simulator.jar data/assembly.txt data/listing.txt data/load.txt
 ```

-In addition, the `tests/output_expected.txt` file contains the expected output file from C6461 doc pp. 20.
+In addition, the `data/output_expected.txt` file contains the expected output file from C6461 doc pp. 20.

 ## Instruction Set - All Opcodes